Skip to main content

 To fully grasp the mechanics of employer wellness programs, one must examine the interplay of the key federal statutes that govern them.
 The central challenge for employers is to create a program that is both effective in promoting health and compliant with a complex web of regulations.

-The Affordable Care Act (ACA), the Act (ADA), and the Genetic Information Nondiscrimination Act (GINA) are the primary legal pillars that define the permissible boundaries of these initiatives.
+The Affordable Care Act (ACA), the Americans with Disabilities Act (ADA), and the Genetic Information Nondiscrimination Act (GINA) are the primary legal pillars that define the permissible boundaries of these initiatives.
 The ACA, for example, allows for health-contingent wellness programs that can adjust insurance premiums based on health factors.
 Conversely, the ADA and GINA require that any program collecting medical information must be “voluntary.”

 Such an incentive can be perceived as coercive, effectively creating a penalty for those who choose not to participate.
 To mitigate this, regulations have established limits on these incentives.
 For many programs, the incentive is capped at 30% of the total cost of employee-only health coverage.
 Specific programs, such as those targeting smoking cessation, may have a higher cap of 50%.